christielewis/christielewis-Question-Everything-server/README.md

 - User can change their password, once signed in.

 - User can Create a new question with:
+  * an anime as the Topic of discussion
-  * a Question as the Title.
+  * a Question as the Title
-  * a brief expansion of the question/ what they want to know (optional)
+  * a brief expansion of the question/ what they want to know
   * a number that represents the current season of the created anime
   * a number that represents the current episode of the created anime